DragonRidersUnite/dragonridersunite.github.io/_recipes/music.md

 ## Stopping a Track

-You can stop a track by setting it's `args.audio` key value to `nil`.
+You can stop a track by setting its `args.audio` key value to `nil`.
 Example:

 ``` ruby
 def tick(args)